 In Sippican Healthcare Center, 16.21% Percentage of Patients

 This tells you the percentage of residents who needed increased assistance with activities of daily living over time.
 High levels of dependence on staff for assistance with ADL's could indicate decline of a resident's medical condition.

 Ability to Keep Residents Mobile

-This metric tracks the number of hospitalizations per 1,000 days of patient care.
-Avoiding hospitalizations is critical to the physical well-being of patients.
+This metric measures the number of times residents are hospitalized per 1,000 days of patient care.
+Avoiding hospitalizations is critical to the physical health of nursing home residents.